Blog Home Goods

 Dark wood room divider with chalkboard panels featuring white chalk drawings in a modern dining room.

-Basements are often wasted as pure storage but with the right layout they can become some of the most useful rooms in the house.
-A room divider across the centre of a large basement allows you to have a gym on one side and a play area, home cinema, or hobby room on the other, all within the same footprint.
+Basements are often underutilized as mere storage, but with the right layout, they can become some of the most functional rooms in the house.
+A room divider across the center of a large basement allows you to have a gym on one side and a play area, home cinema, or hobby room on the other all within the same footprint.

 Benefits:

-• Maximises the utility of a large, underused space
+• Maximizes the utility of a large, underused space

 • Allows two very different activities to coexist without interference

-• Cuts noise between areas particularly important in a home gym
+• Reduces noise between areas, which is particularly important in a home gym

-• Makes the basement feel finished and designed rather than ad hoc
+• Makes the basement feel finished and designed, rather than thrown together

 7. Between the Kitchen and Living Room to Contain Cooking Mess and Smells